Visit Our Optometrist Today

 Lens Materials:

-High Index Lenses: Revolutionary high-index lens material offers prescriptions in a thinner, lighter lens.
+Revolutionary high-index aspheric lens material offers prescriptions for a thinner, lighter lens.
 No more “coke-bottle” lenses!
 Provides comfort and UV protection.

-Our lens brands are In House Brands from Summit Optical (Peak HD Advanced), Shamir, and Eslior.
+Our lens brands are House Brands from Summit Optical (Peak HD Advanced), Shamir, and Eslior.

-Photochromatic Lenses: Lenses that darken with ultraviolet light and lighten in the absence of ultraviolet light.
-Available in gray or brown and glass or plastic, these are a fine option for patients that are in and out of doors many times during the day.
+Lenses that darken with ultraviolet light and lighten without ultraviolet light are available in gray or brown and glass or plastic.
+These are acceptable options for patients who spend time in and out of doors often during the day.

 Lens Designs:

-Single-Vision Lenses: A popular choice for single usage or occupational glasses (computer or reading glasses).
-Available in all lens material.
+Single-Vision Lenses: These are a popular choice for single-use or occupational glasses (computer or reading glasses).
+They are available in all lens materials.

-Flat-Top Bifocals: Provides vision for both distance and close-up work in one lens.
+Flat-Top Bifocals: Provides vision for distance and close-up work in one lens.
 Offers variable bifocal widths to accommodate many close-up jobs.
-Available in all lens material.
+Available in all lens materials.

 Trifocals: Added lens segments provide clear vision close-up, far away, and in-between.
-Facilitates all types of work.
-Available in all lens materials.
+They facilitate all types of work and are available in all lens materials.

-Progressive Multifocals: Progressive (no line) lenses offer all the benefits of bifocals and trifocals, plus the cosmetic appearance of single-vision lenses.
-They provide clear vision from up-close to far away.
-Available in all lens materials.
+Progressive Multifocals: Progressive (no-line) lenses offer all the benefits of bifocals and trifocals, plus the cosmetic appearance of single-vision lenses.
+They provide clear vision from up close to far away.
+They are available in all lens materials.

 Lens Coatings:

-Anti-Reflective Treatment: An extremely thin, clear lens treatment that virtually eliminates reflection.
-By allowing all available light to pass through the lens, this coating reduces eyestrain produced by glare and reflection from headlights and computer monitors, increases contrast and improves clarity.
+Anti-Reflective Treatment: This is an extremely thin, clear lens treatment that virtually eliminates reflection.
+By allowing all available light to pass through the lens, this coating reduces eyestrain produced by glare and reflection from headlights and computer monitors, increases contrast, and improves clarity.

 Cosmetically, this lens also enables others to see your eyes more clearly.
-Anti-Reflective coating is an excellent choice for public speakers, those working with computers, or those patients experiencing difficulty with night time driving also great for patients after Cataract Surgery.
+Anti-reflective coating is an excellent choice for public speakers, those working with computers, or those patients experiencing difficulty with nighttime driving.
+It is also great for patients after Cataract Surgery.

-Ultraviolet Coating: This virtually clear coating blocks UVA, UVB, and UVC bands of ultraviolet light waves.
-Effective in reducing the risk of cataract development.
-Sources include fluorescent lighting as well as natural lights.
-Especially important in high altitude areas where there’s more light exposure to UV.
+Ultraviolet Coating: The high index materials block UVA, UVB, and UVC bands of ultraviolet light waves.
+These high index lenses are effective in reducing the risk of cataract development.
+Sources include fluorescent lighting and natural lights.
+It is especially important in high-altitude areas where there’s more light exposure to UV.